scottemac00/PyBer_Analysis/README.md

 The written analysis has the following:

 ## Overview of the analysis:
-The purpose of the new analysis is well defined.
+The purpose of the new analysis is to illuminate additional business data for decision makers at PyBer.
+Instead of simply showing some graphs or charts that may not provide the best context, this summary supports the new data analysis.
+Clearly, analyzing ride-sharing data for PyBer highlighted the profitability of rideshare in urban, suburban, and even rural cities.

 ## Results:
 There is a description of the differences in ride-sharing data among the different city types.